 “One of the most powerful things you can do to boost your sexual wellness is to make your pleasure the priority!
 Put yourself at the top of the list.”

 I was once involved with a guy who got mad at me for masturbating.
-His judgement made me feel ashamed and embarrassed, and I stopped playing with myself all together.
-Then it suddenly dawned on me, the reason why we all masturbate is because it feels fantastic–along with having great health benefits.
+His judgment made me feel ashamed and embarrassed, and I stopped playing with myself altogether.
+Then it suddenly dawned on me, the reason why we all masturbate is that it feels fantastic–along with having great health benefits.
 However, when we allow the expectations of our partner (or anyone else) to overrule our self-pleasure, this can eventually lead to feelings of guilt and shame.

 One of the most powerful things you can do to boost your sexual wellness is to make your pleasure the priority!
 Put yourself at the top of the list.
 While masturbating, try focusing your mind on the pleasure and sensations of your body.
 Since the mind can usually focus on one thing at a time, you should begin to feel more relaxed and less embarrassed.
 Once you start making your orgasms the priority, it makes it very difficult for someone else to pleasure-shame you.

 The first rule of using a sex toy is to just loosen up and enjoy the ride.
 You can use my motto: “Relax.
 It’s just sex!”
 There’s a reason why sex toys are called “toys.”
 That’s because they imply fun, play, imagination, and exploration.
 By shifting your perception and being more accepting of enjoyment, and less focused on other’s judgment, you will be able to freely explore your sexuality and body.
 The point here is to not take things so seriously.
 When you do that you send a clear message that your body, and its functions, are not to be hidden or suppressed.